Hardmath123/hardmath123.github.io/content/birds-and-the-representation-of-representation.md

 > that follows the “to” in the line.
 This, like many of the cards in “Sentences
 > Toward Birds,” is a meta-poem: a poem about the poem as a song sung to
 > anything.

+## ars poetica of partridges & palestine

+> **ars poetica of partridges & palestine**
+> _Mandy Shunnarah_
+>
+> Sedo told me once our last name means partridge—
+> that sweet little bird in the pear tree every Christmas.
+> I’m looking for metaphors on Wikipedia again.
+It’s easy
+> to write poems about birds with so many species of partridges.
+> National Geographic says 43 of those species are decreasing
+> in population; something Palestinians know all too well.
+> People like poems about birds more than they like poems
+> about Palestine, & actual Palestine & her endangered people.
+> We just won’t go extinct quickly enough.
+But I digress.
+> That’s not the metaphor I’m looking for just yet.
+> An avian ecologist said partridges
+> are ground-dwellers, unlikely to roost in pear trees.
+> Those first day of Christmas birds of the family Phasianidae,
+> presents from one’s true love, were put in pear trees
+> against their will—branches like an open-air prison
+> the world ignores because at least they can still see sky.
+> Some might say I’m reaching, but that’s what metaphors do.
+> But inside them, there’s always a feather of truth.
+> This I know: when it comes to partridges & Palestine,
+> the pervasive popular messaging around us both is false.
+> The difference is, everyone knows senselessly killing birds is wrong.